 My research interests coalesce around maternal death in healthcare facilities.
 This has come to include scholarly interests in respectful maternity care, gendered dynamics in the nursing profession and care provision in biomedical settings, health system financing in ethnographic perspective, stillbirth and accountability, as well as the contemporary role of bridewealth, and men’s sexual and reproductive health in rural East Africa.
 Theoretical orientations include critical medical anthropological and feminist approaches to the study of bureaucracy, institutions, hospital ethnography, and concepts of risk, uncertainty, and care.
 My research interests sit at the nexus of anthropology, gender studies, science and technology studies, and history.
-For my postdoctoral research fellowship, funded by the National Science Foundation, I am collaborating with Columbia University's Averting Maternal Death and Disability group in the Mailman School of Public Health's Department of Population and Family Health.
-For this project, I will be following a birth companion program and investigating the ways in which such programs seek to re-stituate birth within hospitals as a social process after many years of de-socializing birth in these biomedical facilities.
-The project will also use an innovative qualitative, mixed-methods approach to understanding local conceptions of choice, care, obstetric violence, and the local meanings of birth within and beyond the walls of health facilities in Kigoma, Tanzania.
+For my postdoctoral research fellowship, funded by the National Science Foundation, I collaborated with Columbia University's Averting Maternal Death and Disability group in the Mailman School of Public Health's Department of Population and Family Health.
+For this project, I followed a birth companion program and investigated the ways in which such programs seek to re-stituate birth within hospitals as a social process after many years of de-socializing birth in these biomedical facilities.
+The project also uses an innovative qualitative, mixed-methods approach to understanding local conceptions of choice, care, obstetric violence, and the local meanings of birth within and beyond the walls of health facilities in Kigoma, Tanzania.

 For more on my professional development please see Washington University's feature article on my work: https://source.wustl.edu/2016/08/washington-people-adrienne-strong/